henix/genconf.lua/README.md

 ## Motivation

-In your application there are many configurations (db host/port/username/password...), and you may save these configurations in some files.
+In your application there are many configurations (db host/port/username/password...), and you may save these in some configuration files.

 It's a bad practice to put the configuration files in your revision control.

-I want to seperate configuration from codebase(revision control), so I generate the configurations.

-When generating configurations, only configuration templates need to be checked into revision control.
+My solution is generating configurations.
+When generating configurations, only configuration file templates need to be checked into revision control.

 ## Example Usage